Yvonne202202/Creative-Making/README.md

 <div align=center>
   <img src="https://github.com/Yvonne202202/Creative-Making/blob/main/images/16.jpg" width="80%">
 </div>

 Then we began to divide up the project work.
 An Dong and Runyi Liao were responsible for building the model space of the game, while I focused on researching and practicing the aspects of the physical implementation.

+In order to achieve touch sensing between people, I first explored the ADCTouch library.
+According to the documentation, the library utilizes the internal wiring of the AVR microcontroller to measure capacitance.
+It allows users to create capacitive sensors without the need for external hardware, which meets our needs for physical input signals.
+We want to send signals to Unity without using any sensors, just by monitoring the voltage changes when human bodies touch each other.

 ## User experience